robertmaxwilliams/max-website/blog/2020-11-2-Thesis-Week-1.md

   complicated system that you do not have the tools to analyze.
 Avoid this.
 - If your AI changes how people interact (social media, content suggestion algorithms), it will change how people talk, think, and live.
+- Your AI most likely has defense applications